 And I'm trying to figure out who are they talking to on that one.

-They they say, well, you know, the stock market's doing great if you're an elite in the stock market.
+They say, well, you know, the stock market's doing great if you're an elite in the stock market.

-Your retirement plans are vested in stocks in mutual funds, including the unions.
+Your retirement plans are vested in stocks, in mutual funds, including the unions.

 And if the stock market goes up, everybody's doing better.